troystribling/BlueCap/README.md

 }
 ```

-Finally read and subscribe to the data `Characteristic`,
+Finally read and subscribe to the data `Characteristic` and handle the `dataCharactertisticNotFound`.

 ```swift
 public enum AppError : Error {